Bagus18/Bagus18.github.io/_posts/2015-01-15-automatic-image-loader.markdown

    <p> This PHP script will randomly select an image file from a
     folder of images on your webserver.
-You can then link to it as you would any standard image file and you'll see a random image each time you reload.</p>

-    <p>When you want to add or remove images from the rotation-pool,
-    just add or remove them from the image rotation folder.</p>
+You can then link to it as you would any standard image file and you'll see a random image each time you reload.
+When you want to add or remove images from the rotation-pool, just add or remove them from the image rotation folder.</p>

 <h2>INSTRUCTIONS</h2>
-    <p>1.
+    <p> 1.
 Modify the $folder setting in the configuration section below.<br />
     2. Add image types if needed (most users can ignore that part).<br />
     3. Upload this file (rotate.php) to your webserver.
 I recommend<br />
        uploading it to the same folder as your images.<br />